maixnor/wu-quartz/content/First Lecture GLE.md

 #### Goal
 understanding and answering legal questions for the intermediate exam
 #### Case Study
-#todo add pic from slides
+#wontfix add pic from slides
 → Sub stands for subsidiary
 → Sub B
 	- 25% are Free floating/on the stock market.
 Mostly anonymous and we don't know who owns them